jasdhiratrevature/sp-ecom/readme.txt

 	Add Eureka client dependency to all the application except naming-server and add eureka.client.serviceUrl.defaultZone=http://localhost:8761/eureka in app.prop for all applications in the order-service modify the @FeignClient to use the name from the eureka server

+7. Now we will document out API using openAPI docs we will be using spring doc open api for order-service, product-service and inventory-service add the dependency to the 3 mentioned projects
+	The Swagger UI page will then be available at http://server:port/context-path/swagger-ui.html and the OpenAPI description will be available at the following url for json format: http://server:port/context-path/v3/api-docs